Garage Financing And Loan Options

 A small town might ask only a few hundred dollars, while a city might require thousands of dollars to secure a permit – and the size of your garage will also increase these fees.

 A garage is one of the most versatile additions you can make to your house.
-If you know what kind of garage or detached structure you're looking for, but don't have the cash on hand, a number of financing options are available:
+If you know what kind of garage or detached structure you’re looking for but don’t have the cash on hand, you have a number of garage financing options available.
+These include personal loans, home equity loans and cash-out refinancing.